javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 Okay, we have something.
 But that's not a good benchmark yet.

-Imagine that in the time of running `bench(diffSubstract)` CPU was doing something in parallel, and it was taking resources.
-And at the time of the second benchmark the work was finished.
+Imagine that at the time of running `bench(diffSubstract)` CPU was doing something in parallel, and it was taking resources.
+And by the time of running `bench(diffGetTime)` the work has finished.

-Is that real?
-Of course it is, especially for the modern multi-process OS.
+A pretty real scenario for a modern multi-process OS.

 As a result, the first benchmark will have less CPU resources than the second.
-That's a reason for wrong results.
+That may lead to wrong results.

 **For more reliable benchmarking, the whole pack of benchmarks should be rerun multiple times.**